Want to celebrate Black History Month? Try watching some of these Black History month movies for all ages to educate and inspire!

 Another true tale, as Ruby Bridges – just six years old – is picked to be the first African-American to integrate into her local elementary school in 1960.
 She is subject to racism for the first time in her life.

 Ray-Ray McElrathbey is a freshman football player for Clemson University.
-But he must battle family adversity as he secretly raises his younger brother on campus after his home life starts to wobble.
+He must battle family adversity as he secretly raises his brother on campus after his home life starts to wobble.